-Roasted Cauliflower Basil Soup is a comforting bowl of hearty vegetables and aromatic herbs and spices.
-This soup is both vegan and gluten-free, and while it’s warming enough to be perfect for a cool winter night, it’s also not too heavy for the warmer months.
-In some places around the globe you can see the seasons change.
-From leaves that are stunningly red when the weather cools, to bare trees, to the sun shining through the clouds, and to vibrant, colorful blooms and intense heat.
+Cauliflower Basil Soup is a comforting bowl of hearty vegetables and aromatic herbs and spices.
+This roasted soup is both vegan and gluten-free, and while it’s warming enough to be perfect for a cool winter night, it’s also not too heavy for the warmer months.

-The cooking technique to achieve this is quite simple, and it can be done with almost all vegetable you choose to use in a puréed soup similar to this one.
+The cooking technique to achieve a creamy vegan soup is quite simple, and it can be done with almost all vegetable you choose to use in a puréed soup similar to this one.
 The secret: potato!

 Enjoy every last, delicious spoonful of this Cauliflower Basil Soup.